 By the end of the 1300s the abbey and the religious community it supported had been rebuilt.
 But the town and abbey were attacked again in 1409, 1410, 1416 and 1464.
 More rebuilding followed, but in 1523 the Earl of Surrey arrived at the head of an English army and again badly damaged the abbey.
 This time the rebuilding was on a more limited scale than after earlier bouts of destruction, with parts of the accommodation remaining unusable and other parts only roughly repaired.

 In 1544 the Earl of Hertford and yet another English army attacked the town, returning in 1545 and again in 1547.
 It is possible that the English occupying Jedburgh fortified the abbey.
 This was certainly done by the French army holding Jedburgh for the Scots in 1548: with ramparts around the abbey and artillery housed in the tower.

-At the time of the Reformation in 1560, there were probably only eight Augustinian canons left in occupation of parts of the shell of the abbey, using an area under the tower of the Abbey Church for their services.
-They were allowed to continue to live at the abbey and their reduced Abbey Church became used as Jedburgh's Parish Church.
+At the time of the Reformation in 1560, there were probably only eight Augustinian canons left occupying parts of the shell of the abbey, using an area under the tower of the abbey church for their services.
+They were allowed to continue to live at the abbey and their reduced abbey church became used as Jedburgh's parish church.

-By the mid 1600s fears were being expressed about the structure of the tower, and from 1671 a new Parish Church was built into the west part of the nave of the original Abbey Church, presumably at what was felt to be a safe distance from the tower.
+By the mid 1600s fears were being expressed about the structure of the tower, and from 1671 a new parish church was built into the west part of the nave of the original abbey church, presumably at what was felt to be a safe distance from the tower.
 A replacement Parish Church was built beyond the Jed Water in 1875 and restoration of the abbey was undertaken by the Marquis of Lothian.
-It was placed in State care in 1913 and is now looked after by Historic Scotland.
+It was placed in State care in 1913 and is now looked after by Historic Environment Scotland.